Make Mine Music

 Make Mine Music is a 1946 American animated musical anthology film produced by Walt Disney and released by RKO Radio Pictures on April 20, 1946.

 During World War II, much of Walt Disney's staff was drafted into the army, and those that remained were called upon by the U.S. government to make training and propaganda films.
 As a result, the studio was littered with unfinished story ideas.
 In order to keep the feature film division alive during this difficult time, the studio released six package films including this one, made up of various unrelated segments set to music.
 This is the third package film, following Saludos Amigos and The Three Caballeros.
 The film was entered into the 1946 Cannes Film Festival.

+The film involved 2,500,000 original drawings and cost $350,000 to make; Variety later reported a higher production cost of $1.35million.

 Film segments

 This particular film has ten such segments.

 The Martins and the Coys

 The popular radio vocal group The King's Men sings the story of a Hatfields and McCoys-style feud in the mountains.
 The feud is broken up when Grace Martin and Henry Coy, two young people from each side, inadvertently fall in love.
 This segment was later censored from the film's US video release due to objections to the film's depiction of gun violence.